Anoncheg1/dired-hist/README.md

 Tested with Emacs 29.2.

+Personal note: I don't use it, I found that recentf package with history of folders is better.

 ## Features
 - supported for two Dired modes: open folder in new buffer or in the same (dired-kill-when-opening-new-dired-buffer)
 - if buffer is closed we remove his record from history